Missing information?

 The aircraft was shot down by enemy fighters.

-According to a crew member of another plane in de formation it was on fire from the engine to the rear of the plane.
+According to a crew member of another plane in the formation, it was on fire from the engine to the rear of the plane.

-It was presumed that 2n Lt Nyren could bail out and he did.
-His body was found in the Kasereck mountains the next day at an area that was very hard to reach in winter conditions.
+It was presumed that 2nd Lt Nyren was able to bail out, and he did.
+His body was found in the Kasereck mountains the next day in an area that was very hard to reach in winter conditions.
 This is probably the reason he didn't survive the night.

-Source of information: Raf Dyckmans, www.wwiimemorial.com, www.fold3.com, www.ancestry.com - Waterloo Sunday Courier / 1930 Census / Iowa State Census Collection / WWII Bonus Case File, www.newspapers.com - The Des Moines Register
+Source of information: Raf Dyckmans, www.wwiimemorial.com, www.fold3.com, www.ancestry.com - Waterloo Sunday Courier / 1920/1930 Census / Iowa State Census Collection / WWII Bonus Case File / New York Birth Index, www.newspapers.com - The Des Moines Register

 Photo source: Peter Schouteten, Arie-Jan van Hees, Bombardier Class Book 43-12, Deming AAF, New Mexico